ivan-vikhrev/open_model_zoo/demos/tests/README.md

                         directory to use as the cache for the model downloader --config CONFIG       The config file with test cases --demos DEMO[,DEMO...]
                         list of demos to run tests for (by default, every demo is tested).
 For testing demos of specific implementation pass one (or more) of the next values: cpp, cpp_gapi, python.
-  --scope {base,performance,custom}
-                        The scenario for testing demos.
+  --parser_type {all,basic,perf}
-  --mo MO.PY            Model Optimizer entry point script --devices DEVICES     list of devices to test --report-file REPORT_FILE
+                        Testing only demos with specified parser type --mo MO.PY            Model Optimizer entry point script --devices DEVICES     list of devices to test --report-file REPORT_FILE
                         path to report file
+  --log-file LOG_FILE   path to log file
+  --result-path RESULT_PATH
-  --log-file LOG_FILE   path to log file --supported-devices SUPPORTED_DEVICES [SUPPORTED_DEVICES ...]
+                        path to directory to write parser results --supported-devices SUPPORTED_DEVICES [SUPPORTED_DEVICES ...]
                         paths to Markdown files with supported devices for each model --precisions PRECISIONS [PRECISIONS ...]